jeffreybulanadi/vs/README.md

 # vs-2022
-This repository contains information about keys for vs 2022.
+This repository contains information about vs.